mikelynn2/blacklistmonitor/README.md

 # BlacklistMonitor
 ```
-/*
 Copyright (c) by respective owners.
 All rights reserved.
-Released under a BSD (revised)
-license as described in the file LICENSE.
+Released under license as described in the file LICENSE.txt
- */
 ```
-Application for monitoring Domains and IPs on RBLs
+Application for monitoring Domains and IPs on RBLs.

-Work in progress

 ## Prerequisite software
 - [MySQL](http://www.MySQL.org) or [MariaDB](https://mariadb.org/) are needed for the database.